transmissions11/solcurity/README.md

 - `F5` - Checks-Effects-Interactions pattern followed?
 (SWC-107)
 - `F6` - Check for front-running possibilities, such as the approve function (SWC-114)
 - `F7` - Avoid Insufficient gas grieving (SWC-126)
-- `F8` - Gas Limit DoS via Block Stuffing
-- `F9` - Are the correct modifiers applied, such as onlyOwner?
+- `F8` - Are the correct modifiers applied, such as onlyOwner?
-- `F10` - Return arguments are always assigned?
+- `F9` - Return arguments are always assigned?

 ## Modifiers